-Overall expenditures increased during the 2015 fiscal period by approximately \$1,178,649.
+Overall expenditures increased during the 2016 fiscal period by approximately \$1,575,462.
 This increase was materially due to the Office's performance of a financial statement audit of the Department of Health and Human Services and the Department of Public Instruction with the assistance of contract auditors.
-Additionally, the Office coordinated a contract audit of the new Core Banking System at the Department of the State Treasurer.
+In addition to the Department of Health and Human Services and Department of Instruction audits, Department of Revenue and Department of Public Safety were also audited with some assistance from contract auditors.
+Further, the Office coordinated a contract audit of the new Core Banking System at the Department of the State Treasurer.

-State appropriations increased during 2015, primarily due to the increase in total expenditures discussed above.
+State appropriations increased during 2016, primarily due to the increase in total expenditures discussed above.